octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

   } with u
 ```

-⚠️ Note that user has not been changed by the function.
+⚠️ Note that the user has not been changed by the function.
 Rather, the function returned a nameless new version of it with the modified name.

 ### Tuples